discretize/discretize-guides/builds/elementalist/power-weaver/index.md

 - <Skill name="Ring of Fire"/> -> <Skill name="Cauterizing Strike"/> -> <Skill name="Fire Grab"/>

-When there are a lot of adds around and you have to time to hit both burst skills within <Effect name="exposed"/>/phase time.
+When there are a lot of adds around and you have time to hit both burst skills within <Effect name="exposed"/>/phase time.
 That option gives additional <Trait name="persisting flames"/> stacks before burst.

 ### **Other**